 I used a mix of chocolates, semi-sweet and just a bit of milk chocolate for these photos.
 I’ve made it with dark chocolate too (that’s my personal favorite).
 Both are so good.
 Use what you (or your Valentine) like best!

-8oz. semi-sweet or dark chocolate
+8 ounces semi-sweet or dark chocolate chips

-2oz. milk chocolate, if desired
+2 ounces milk chocolate chips, if desired

 pomegranate arils (fresh or packaged) dried a bit on a paper towel, if needed